 Love language 1: Words of affirmation

-If you have a child who enjoys receiving praise, then this might be her love language.
-Does her face light up when you compliment her on her work or something she’s done?
-If she seeks verbal affirmations from you and seems to need it more than anything else, then this might be the love language that she connects with most.
+If you have a child who enjoys receiving praise, then this might be their love language.
+Does their face light up when you compliment them on their work or something they’ve done?
+If they seek verbal affirmations from you and seem to need it more than anything else, then this might be the love language that your little one connects with most.

 Love language 2: Quality time

 Something that my third daughter seems to enjoy above anything else is ‘special time’ with her mum, where it’s just the two of us without interruptions from her siblings.
 She will happily forego an excess of compliments if it means she gets to spend quality time with me.

 A child who relishes being given a thoughtful gift often loves giving to others, too.
 They can be found ‘creating and making’ for others, presenting little masterpieces.
 Receiving gifts as a love language needn’t be expensive or elaborate, either.
 It could be something as small as a flower that is picked especially for them or perhaps remembering to buy their favourite fruit.
 It’s the thought that counts, so if this sounds like something your child enjoys then this could be their love language.

 Love language 4: Acts of service

 If you are the parent of a child who seems to get great joy out of doing things altruistically for others, then perhaps this is their love language.
 Maybe they’re always asking if they can help out, even if it’s just the dishes – either way, they enjoy showing love by helping others.
 For example, there is no greater joy for my eldest daughter than when I organise her bookshelves and stationery drawer as a surprise for her.
 I can tell she feels loved after I do this simple act, and the gratitude she expresses is long-lasting.